MSeveri96/MANULS/README.md

 For instance: `pip install numpy matplotlib`

-## Installation and Usage
+### Download and Usage

-It is sufficient to download the code and run the script.

-`python oeef_2d.py` or `python oeef_1d.py` depending on the number of variables scanned.
+XXX ca be dowloaded using the `git clone` command or using the green button at the top of this page.
+After pressing the button you can choose "download ZIP", unzip the folder and run the code.

+To run the the code you need to:
+1.

 ## Citation